 With its commitment to nurturing the creative, sustainable, progressive, and enlightened practice of communications in all its forms, the Park School is a leader in preparing students not just to get a job -- but to create the future of communications.

-The communications industry is constantly changing.
 Many of the traditional jobs in the field are being eliminated or altered, while new opportunities are emerging.
-Journalists now need to be able to create news on all platforms: print, video, audio podcasts, infographics, and blogs.
-Films, record albums, and TV shows that could only be produced in big studios a decade ago are now being created and distributed on laptops.
-Today you can make a living as social media strategist, a media analytics specialist, a multimedia arts festival mashup coordinator, a writer or animator for online multi-player immersive games, an independent media artist selling microstock images online, or a freelance corporate virtual event planner – occupations that we didn’t even have words for a few years ago.
+Journalists now need to be able to create news on all platforms: print, video, audio podcasts, social media, infographics, and blogs.
+Films, music, and TV shows that could only be produced in big studios a decade ago are now being created and distributed on mobile phones.
+Today you can make a living as social media strategist, a media analytics specialist, a multimedia arts festival coordinator, a writer or animator for online multi-player immersive games, a sports blogger/podcaster, an independent photographer selling microstock images online, or a freelance corporate experiential event planner – occupations that we didn’t even have words for a few years ago.

 But the Ithaca experience is not just about job preparation: courses within the Park School and the other four schools on campus will give you the kind of well-rounded education that is the foundation for a fulfilling personal life.
-Taking advantage of a world-class music conservatory, a business school focused on sustainability, nationally-recognized theater and science programs, leadership opportunities in campus clubs and residence life, and classes and team opportunities in health and sports, our students cultivate their passions, health, and perspectives on the world.
+Taking advantage of a world-class music conservatory, a business school focused on sustainability and entrepreneurship, nationally-recognized theater and science programs, leadership opportunities in campus clubs and residence life, and classes and team opportunities in health and sports, our students cultivate their cultural competencies, passions, wellness, and perspectives on the world.